LewisDavies/datanot.es/content/sql/select-values-appearing-in-a-list.md

 SELECT
     *
 FROM
-    address
+    address a
 WHERE
-    district NOT IN ('Alberta', 'Jiangsu')
+    a.district NOT IN ('Alberta', 'Jiangsu')
 -- For convenience, we'll only show the first 5 results LIMIT
     5